tendant/db-bootstrap/README.md

 - Create users with login privileges
 - Set user roles and ownerships
 - Bootstrap databases with custom encoding, collation, and templates
-- Create schemas with specific grants to users and roles
+- Create schemas with specific grants to users and roles, including table-level privileges
 - Install database extensions
 - Manage grants at both database and schema levels